zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 Fortunately for us, we can use CSS positioning to put our apps back in their original spots, just like in this iPhone!

-If you look at the site in the browser, you'll notice the icons are all clumped together to the left of the iPhone.
+When you look at the site in the browser, you'll notice the icons are all clumped together to the left of the iPhone.
 They're not even on the screen!
 Our job is to move the icons to their appropriate spots, just like in this image to the right.

 ## Let's Get Started